-This fellowship program provides an opportunity for minority masters and DMA students (US citizens or permanent residents who are Black or African Americans, Hispanics or Latinos, American Indians or Alaska Natives, Native Hawaiians or other Pacific Islanders) to benefit from a final semester of protected and supported time to focus on completing their scholarly research activities and the writing of their master’s thesis (MA, MS, and MFA) or DMA thesis.
+This fellowship program provides an opportunity for U.S. citizen or permanent resident masters and DMA students, with a preference for underrepresented minorities (e.g., Black or African American, Hispanic or Latino, American Indian or Alaska Native, Native Hawaiian or other Pacific Islander), to benefit from a final semester of protected and supported time to focus on completing their scholarly research activities and the writing of their master's thesis (MA, MS, and MFA) or DMA thesis.
 A one-time fellowship award will be given for $10,000.

 The Graduate College provides a $10,000 stipend for one academic semester.
 The fellowship includes a tuition scholarship for two credit hours, 50 percent of the mandatory fees, and a contribution towards their health and dental insurance.
 Students will be responsible for the remainder of their mandatory and course fees as well as any additional required credit hours.

 This fellowship cannot be used in combination with any other source of financial support (e.g., fellowship/scholarship, grant, graduate assistantship, job at another institution/employer).
 The point of the fellowship is to provide dedicated time for students to work full-time on their degree completion requirements.

 Please consult the Office of Student Financial Aid regarding how the award may affect financial aid packages.